wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

       ,MEMBERNAME = 'asa.sql.workload01',IMPORTANCE = High);
     ```

-13. Select **Run** from the toolbar menu to execute the SQL command.
+15. Select **Run** from the toolbar menu to execute the SQL command.

-14. Let's flood the system again with queries and see what happens this time for `asa.sql.workload01` and `asa.sql.workload02` queries.
-To do this, we'll run an Azure Synapse Pipeline which triggers queries.
+16. Let's flood the system again with queries and see what happens this time for `asa.sql.workload01` and `asa.sql.workload02` queries.
+To do this, we'll run an Azure Synapse Pipeline which triggers queries. **Similar to before, run this pipeline for about 30 seconds to 1 minute**.

     - **Select** the `Orchestrate` Tab

     - **Run** the **Exercise 7 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.

-15. In the query window, replace the script with the following to see what happens to the `asa.sql.workload01` queries this time:
+17. In the query window, replace the script with the following to see what happens to the `asa.sql.workload01` queries this time:

     ```sql
     SELECT s.login_name, r.[Status], r.Importance, submit_time, start_time ,s.session_id FROM sys.dm_pdw_exec_sessions s